yinhui87/sublime-phpfmt/README.md

 #### Requirements
 - **You must have a running copy of PHP on the machine you are running Sublime Text**

-Plugin runs better with PHP 5.5 or newer installed in the machine running the plugin.
-It works with PHP 5.4 if formatting only PHP 5.4 codes. *Do not attempt to format PHP 5.5 code with PHP 5.4 binary.*
+Plugin runs with PHP 5.5 or newer installed in the machine running the plugin.

 #### Install this plugin through Package Manager.